 3 Challenges to Identifying Evasive Threats

-Organizations face 3 challenges when identifying and preventing evasive threats: the threat marketplace, inadequate defenses, and open source vulnerabilities.
+Organizations face 3 challenges when identifying and preventing threats: the threat marketplace, inadequate defenses, and open source vulnerabilities.

 It used to require advanced technical skill and determination to create and deploy sophisticated cyberattacks.
 Today, cybercrime has evolved to incorporate an entire underground economy in which tools and services for nefarious activities can be purchased or rented.
 This has made advanced and highly evasive threats more accessible and commonplace.
 Evasive threats are built to identify commercial malware analysis environments, commonly known as sandboxes, and will pause malicious activity until no longer at risk of detection.